When were the I’m a Celebrity South Africa cast last on the show?

 “My most iconic memory is when the cockroach got stuck in my nostril and took quite a while to reappear!
 Every time I’m a Celebrity is on TV, the cockroach incident gets aired!” she said.

-The former royal butler reached the final of the fourth series of I’m a Celebrity in 2004, in which he was the runner-up.
+The former royal butler reached the final of the fourth series of I’m a Celebrity, in which he was the runner-up.

 In the jungle, he was best known for his extreme reaction to being made to eat testicles, something he compared to going to the dentist.
 “It is over in three minutes.
 All you have to do is focus and get on with it,” he said.